0xProject/0x-docs/docs/tx-relay-api/api-references/overview.md

 ## Signed Orders are Settled by 0x Protocol Smart Contracts

-Once signed orders hit the blockchain, they are settled by 0x Protocol smart contracts.
-For meta-transaction orders, they are settled by the contract `MetaTransactionsFeature` and filled by the `execteMetaTransaction` function, available [here](https://github.com/0xProject/protocol/blob/main/contracts/zero-ex/contracts/src/features/MetaTransactionsFeature.sol).
+Once signed orders hit the blockchain, they are settled by 0x Protocol smart contracts:
+* For meta-transaction orders, they are settled by the contract `MetaTransactionsFeature` and filled by the `execteMetaTransaction` function, available [here](https://github.com/0xProject/protocol/blob/main/contracts/zero-ex/contracts/src/features/MetaTransactionsFeature.sol).
+* For meta-transaction v2 orders (currently in development in tx relay API), they are settled by the contract `MetaTransactionsFeatureV2` and filled by the `executeMetaTransactionV2` function, available [here](https://github.com/0xProject/protocol/blob/main/contracts/zero-ex/contracts/src/features/MetaTransactionsFeatureV2.sol).
+* For otc order (currently in development in tx relay API), they are settled by the contract `OtcOrdersFeature` and filled by the `fillTakerSignedOtcOrderForEth` or `fillTakerSignedOtcOrder` functions, available [here](https://github.com/0xProject/protocol/blob/main/contracts/zero-ex/contracts/src/features/OtcOrdersFeature.sol).

 ## Technical Appendix